Bo people (Andaman)

 There are still a handful of people who identify themselves as members of the tribe living on a reservation on Strait Island, but none can speak the original language.

 History

 The original size of the Bo tribe, by 1858, has been estimated at 200 individuals.
 However, they were discovered by the British only later, in the work leading to the 1901 census.
-Like other Andamanese peoples, the Bo were decimated during colonial and post-colonial times, by diseases, alcohol, colonial warfare and loss of territory.
+Like other Andamanese peoples, the Bo were decimated during colonial and post-colonial times, by diseases, alcohol, colonial warfare, and loss of territory.
 The census of 1901 recorded only 48 individuals.
 Census takers were told that an epidemic had come from the neighboring Kari and Kora tribes, and the Bo had resorted to killing all of their own who showed symptoms.
-Their number was up to 62 in 1911, but then decreased to 16 in 1921 and only 6 in 1931.
+Their number was up to 62 in 1911, then decreased to 16 in 1921 and only 6 in 1931.